 13 })

-One important rule: you must call resume or resumeWithException exactly once.
-Calling it zero times means the coroutine hangs forever.
-Calling it twice throws IllegalStateException.
-Every code path through your callback must reach exactly one resume call.
+One important rule: you must call resume or resumeWithException at most once per non cancelled continuation.
+Calling it zero times means the coroutine hangs forever (unless cancelled from outside).
+Calling it twice on a live continuation throws IllegalStateException.
+After cancellation, CancellableContinuation.resume simply drops the value, so you do not need to guard every resume with an isActive check — but every non-cancelled code path through your callback must reach exactly one resume call.

 Success and error callbacks: The two-path bridge